 The share of Americans who say that having children, involvement in their community and hard work are very important values has also fallen.
 Tolerance for others, deemed very important by 80% of Americans as recently as four years ago, has fallen to 58% since then.

-Bill McInturff, a pollster who worked on a previous Journal survey that measured these attitudesalong with NBC News, said […]
+Bill McInturff, a pollster who worked on a previous Journal survey that measured these attitudesalong with NBC News, […]

 Lindsay Beyerstein, Editorial Board Member - AlterNet